Straight to Hell (film): Plot

 The town seizes Whitey for being a "stranger", and accuses him of the murder of the McMahon grandfather.
 On the gallows, Whitey begins to tell the town about a bounty on the hitmen, but is hanged before he can tell his story.
 Meanwhile, Simms and Fabienne have an affair, while Willy falls for Louise, one of the few women in the McMahon clan, who spurns his advances and is clearly only interested in learning where they have hidden their money.
 A man named I.G.
 Farben, who claims to be a house developer, enters town with his wife Sonia and introduces himself, but quickly disappears, leaving a suitcase of machine guns for Norwood, Simms, and Willy.
 The next morning, Simms sees Mr. Dade's car enter the town, and tries to get a drunken Willy and Norwood to leave with Velma.

 George, already angry over Fabienne being unfaithful, kills Angel-Eyes for making sexual advances her, and the three hitmen are blamed.
 A series of shootouts begin between the townspeople, Mr. Dade's crew, and the hitmen.
 Frank joins Mr. Dade's team, and everyone begins to turn against each other.
 Willy seeks Louise, hoping she'll join his side, but instead she shoots him, though he manages to crawl away, badly wounded.
 As Simms and Willy run into the desert, a shootout ensues with the town priest.
 They reach the spot where they buried the money, and, after recovering it, Simms shoots the wounded Willy.
 Simms in turn is shot by Velma.
 Frank and Velma then take off arm-in-arm with the suitcase of money, while Simms and Willy die.

 Meanwhile, in town, chaos has ensued, and the store is set on fire, with Norwood and Fabienne inside.
 They miraculously survive and shoot Mr. Dade and his cronies.
 Eventually virtually everyone is killed, aside from Norwood and several female characters.
-Frank and Velma leave the town in a truck with the suitcase full of money, but accidentally drive off of a cliff when their brakes go out.
+Frank and Velma leave the town in a truck with the suitcase full of money, but accidentally drive off of a cliff when their brakes go out, killing both in a fiery explosion.
 Norwood leaves town with the women, and Farben Oil Company trucks enter the town to drill for oil.